 - Choose vegetables that look fresh and colorful.
 Most should be crisp and firm.
-With vegetables such as green beans, for example, don't buy them if they are limp or showing signs of decay.
+Don't buy vegetables such as green beans, for example, if they're limp or showing signs of decay.

 - When choosing fruits, avoid bruised pieces, but remember that a perfect exterior doesn't necessarily mean the best quality.
 The best cantaloupe, for example, will have a yellowish cast and may be misshapen, but it will smell pleasantly sweet.

 Careful storage means that fresh produce will last longer.
-Most vegetables will keep in the refrigerator for 2 to 5 days; root vegetables, like carrots, will keep even longer.
+Some vegetables will keep in the refrigerator for 2 to 5 days; others, including cabbage and root vegetables, like carrots, will keep even longer.
 Store potatoes and onions in a cool, dark place for maximum freshness.